 This section explains how to use the Data Protection policy to monitor and manage the files and folders that your users upload and download with Box.

-Use the Data Protection screen to add the SaaS application rules in your Data Protection policy.
+Use the Data Protection page to add the SaaS application rules in your Data Protection policy.

 Create a Data Protection rule to define the traffic that is scanned by SaaS Security API.
-Create separate rules for each SaaS app, and then define the criteria which determines which traffic is scanned.
+Create separate rules for each SaaS app connector, and then define the criteria which determines which traffic is scanned.

 For more information about the Box rule settings, see below Understanding the Box Rules.